meetpy/meetpy/README.md

 ## Local install and setup
+For linux:
-Before the next step, be sure the following OS libraries are installed:
+Before the next step, be sure the following OS libraries are installed.
  - g++
  - libjpeg-dev
  - zlib-dev